 “I would prefer not to be squeezed into a calendar, thank you.
 I fit rather nicely on planet earth.”

-Maybe we can choose slow instead of fast. καιρός over χρόνος.
+We can choose slow instead of fast. καιρός over χρόνος.

-Make coffee last until it needs reheating.
+Sip coffee until it needs reheating.

-Fall asleep in the hammock in your backyard.
+Fall asleep in your backyard hammock.

 Enjoy a three hour meal with friends.

 Listen to the wind and talk back to her.

 When change our perception of time, we release our pretend ownership of it.
 Set it free.